jxsvoboda/sycek/README.md

 Syc
 ---
 `syc` is meant to work as a compiler or static checker.
+Currently work is in progress on compiling C for Sinclair ZX Spectrum (Zilog Z80 processor).

-This is under construction and does not do anything particularly useful yet.
+NOTE: This is in early stages of development and does not do much!

 Downloading
 -----------